holochain-gym/holochain-gym.github.io/docs/developers/basic/entries.md

 *Quick reminder - A [Zome](https://developer.holochain.org/docs/glossary/#zome) is a module in a [DNA](https://developer.holochain.org/docs/glossary/#dna); the base of any [Holochain application (hApp)](https://developer.holochain.org/docs/glossary/#holochain-application-happ).*

-> You can always click `Core Concepts` and `Glossary` in the menu above to review the terms that you don't understand yet.
+> You can always click `Get Started` and `Glossary` in the menu above to review the terms that you don't understand yet.

 ## Creating an entry